lenhanpham/OpenMECP/README.md

 **OpenMECP v0.0.1** - A Rust implementation of the MECP optimizer Developed by Le Nhan Pham | [GitHub](https://github.com/lenhanpham/OpenMECP)

-For more information, visit the project documentation or use `OpenMECP --help`
+For more information, visit the project documentation or use `omecp --help`